wmww/wlbouncer/configuration.md

   - `$SELF_USER`: the group name of the real user that's running the Wayland compositor
   - `$SELF_EUSER`: the group name of the effective user that's running the Wayland compositor

+The plural of any condition can be used to specify a list of acceptable values.
+For example, `users: [root, alice]`.

 ## Wayland global lists
 To get a list of Wayland globals that are currently exposed, install the `wayland-utils` package and run `wayland-info | grep -Po "(?<=interface: ')\w*"`.